The Wayfarer’s Repose

 ———————————————————————————————————————————————————

 Poja dove at the window, his blades cutting into the white flesh that had shattered the thick glass and pushed open the shutters.
-He removed two, taloned fingers.
+He removed two taloned fingers.
+The fell to the floor inert and lifeless.
 His blade bit deep into the creature’s flesh sending blood onto his face.
 He barely felt it, he was still wet, but it was warm.
 This was what he was made for.
+There was an exileration to the vioence.
+He could sit still when he became like those severed fingers.
 He swung the blades again.
 They found their marks again.
-The hands, now mutilated and red, retreated from the window.

 Poja slipped under Stephan and helped brace the door.
 The beat was almost rhythmic, as if coordinated in time.
 Poja wondered if these creatures were organized, or haphazard.
 Something guided them.
 They tested every door and window to try and get in.
+Maybe it was just instinct.
+Maybe they were just doing what animals do and try to find a weakness.

 Poja got the creature’s rhythm and matched it.
 He pushed when they did.
 He relaxed when they did.
 A clawed, bone white hand, then another, slid through the double doors.
 Poja drew his blades and lunged at them.
 They would get in, there was no stopping them this way.
 Stephan was tiring.
 It was likely they all would tire in time.
 He sliced as the doors gave way.
 The first creature in fell at his feet.